Fluency Disorders - Stuttering

 GENERAL COMPETENCES

-• Efficient search, analysis, and synthesis of data and information using the essential technologies
+• Search for, analyse, and synthesise data and information using the necessary technologies

 SYLLABUS